kurapica/IGAS/PLoop/README.md

 		-- Output : 1	2	nil
 		print(p.x, p.y, p.z)

-* For Class : re-define class wouldn't clear previous settings.
+* For Class : redefine class wouldn't clear previous settings.
 Object would receive new features.
 If you want add new method to it, just set the new method to the class is okay.

 		class "ClsA"
 			property "Name" { Type = System.String }